 - 1. Assures a fair and standard process for members to select lumber for purchase by: - a.
-Assigning a manager to oversee each sale. - b.
-Announcing lumber types and price per board foot that is the price set by the Board for that sale.
-Members will be reminded that a board foot is 144 cubic inches (nominal 1" x 12" x 12") and that a 12" x 12" section of a nominal eight-quarter board constitutes 2 board feet. - c.
+Assigning a manager to oversee each sale. - Announcing lumber types and price per board foot that is the price set by the Board for that sale.
+Members will be reminded that a board foot is 144 cubic inches (nominal 1" x 12" x 12") and that a 12" x 12" section of a nominal eightquarter board constitutes 2 board feet. - c.
 Displaying all the boards to be purchased before the sale begins (if possible). - d.
-Conducting a random process to determine the order of rotation for selecting boards and doing so the same way for every sale.
-Every member present will be given a unique number.
-The manager will randomly pick a starting number to initiate the sale.
-The manager will typically announce the first five numbers to select their board.
-The rotation for cycle two will be reversed, i.e., the last member to make a selection in round 1 will get to make the first selection in round 2.
-At this point, the cycle will again be reversed.
-This process of reversing cycles will be repeated until the sale is over.
-Note: reversing the order at the end of each of cycle is done because the Board feels this adds an element of the fairness of the selection process.
-The sale manager may increase the number of boards a Club member may select at one time either when interest wanes or the sale needs to be expedited.

-- 2. At the end of each sale, sees that: - a.
+Conducting the sale according to the practices described in the section on Club Policies and Practices. - 2.
+At the end of each sale, sees that: - a.
 Unsold, good boards are stored for future sale. - b.
 Any trash lumber and/or debris are transported to the trash area. - c.
 Any items taken from the kiln storage are returned. - d.
 Locking up the storage closet and/or back of the kiln - e.
 Disposing of any trash. - f.
 Ensuring any items taken from the kiln storage are returned. - g.
 Locking up the storage closet and/or back of the kiln. - 3.
-Maintains current inventories of lumber both in the barn and determines when to clear un-sold boards from the barn or to hold a sale for un-sold wood. - 4.
-Reports on inventory status at Board and General meetings.
+Maintains current inventories of lumber both in the barn and determines when to clear un-sold boards from the barn or to hold a sale for un-sold wood.

+4. Reports on inventory status at Board and General meetings.